 Symptoms may include upset stomach or nausea, vomiting, losing weight, feeling full too soon when eating, belly or abdominal pain or bloating, and heartburn.

-Your care plan may include taking medicines, changing your diet, having surgery, and feeding by IV (intravenously).
+Your care plan may include taking medicines, changing your diet, having surgery to insert a feeding tube in the abdomen, and feeding by IV (intravenously).

 Treatment will not cure gastroparesis, but it can help you manage the disease.

 Tips to help you get the most from a visit to your healthcare provider: